Generalized stacked contact process with variable host fitness: Introduction

-\end{theorem} The two parameter regions covered by Theorems~\ref{th:2D} and~\ref{th:1D} are illustrated in the last three phase diagrams of Figure~\ref{fig:3D-diag}.
-We point out that Theorem~\ref{th:1D} holds even when~$\lambda_{21} = \infty$, i.e., when the pathogen invades instantaneously nearby healthy hosts.
+\end{theorem} The parameter region covered in Theorem~\ref{th:1D} is illustrated in the phase diagrams of Figures~\ref{fig:3D-host} and~\ref{fig:3D-symb}.
 Also, in addition to the statement of the theorem, our proof gives specific estimates on the rate of extinction of the pathogens and the rate of expansion of the healthy hosts.
-The first part of the proof shows that there exists a constant~$c > 0$ such that, uniformly in all configurations~$\xi$ with infinitely many~1s and for any site~$x$,
+The first part of the proof shows that there exists a constant~$c > 0$ such that, uniformly in all initial configurations~$\xi_0$ with infinitely many~1s and for any site~$x$,

-where~$P_{\xi}$ refers to the law of the process starting from configuration~$\xi$.
 In other words, there exists a uniform (over all sites) exponentially growing (in time) neighborhood of any site which is eventually void of pathogens.
 To describe the long-term behavior of the healthy hosts, let~$\zeta_t$ denote the one-dimensional nearest-neighbor (supercritical) contact process with parameter~$\lambda_{10}$ starting from the all-one configuration.
-Also, let~$\alpha > 0$ denote the edge speed in this contact process as defined in~\cite{durrett_1980}.
-Then, under the assumptions of the theorem, there exist \begin{itemize} \item a random site~$X$ and an almost surely finite time~$T$ that depend on~$\xi$, \item site-valued processes~$\ell_t \leq r_t$ defined for $t \geq T$ and satisfying~$\ell_T = r_T = X$, \item a coupling of the processes~$\xi_t$ and~$\zeta_t$ \end{itemize} such that, $P_{\xi}$-almost surely,
+Also, let~$\alpha > 0$ denote the edge speed in this contact process as defined in~\cite{durrett_1980}; that is, starting from the initial configuration~$\xi_0 (x) = \ind \{x \le 0 \}$,